Register for Free edWebinars Below

 Get a CE Certificate for this edWebinar Learn more

-You’ll leave this edWebinar with a deeper understanding of how movement can help students focus more and perform better in your classroom.
+You’ll leave this recorded edWebinar with a deeper understanding of how movement can help students focus more and perform better in your classroom.
 This edWebinar will be of particular benefit to preK-2 educators and elementary curriculum and instructional leaders.
-There will be time to have your questions answered at the end of the presentation.

 About the Presenters